segmentio/action-destinations/docs/testing.md

 ### Example request to test createAudience() and getAudience()

 You can test the createAudience and getAudience methods as well.
-Use the commands bellow as an example and populate the settings according to the needs of your destination.
+Use the commands below as an example and populate the settings according to the needs of your destination.

 **createAudience**